About a year ago in the start of 2017, I embarked on a series of small power electronics

 Having had some experience with my GXB drivers, the

-architecture of this boost system is actually fairly simple.
+architecture of this boost system is actually fairly simple and

 The heart of the driver is the MP3431/29 integrated

 boost IC.
-Below is the typically application, often configured in
+Below is the typical application, configured in

 constant voltage output, controlled via resistors R1 and R2.
 We need to